West Carrollton, Ohio

 West Carrollton is a city in Montgomery County, Ohio, United States.
-A suburb of Dayton, Ohio its population was 13,129 at the 2020 census.
-It is part of the Dayton Metropolitan Statistical Area.
+A suburb of Dayton, Ohio, its population was 13,129 at the 2020 census.
+It is part of the Dayton metropolitan area.
 The Great Miami River runs through the town and forms most of its northern border.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.66 sqmi, of which 6.44 sqmi is land and 0.22 sqmi is water.